depthbomb/weathergoat/README.md

 The `/add` and `/remove` subcommands require the user to have the **MANAGE_GUILD** permission.

-## Other features

-Using the `/radar-channel` command allows you to specify a channel in which the bot will send a message containing a weather radar loop for a region.
+The `/radar-channel` command allows you to specify a channel in which the bot will send a message containing a weather radar loop for a region.
 The message will be periodically edited to update the image to achieve a form of "live" radar.